LEGAL

 This Schedule E forms part of the Master Services Agreement (MSA) between the Agency and Client and sets out the terms and conditions applicable to the provision of services on a monthly retainer basis.

-This Schedule should be read in conjunction with:
+This Schedule should be read in conjunction with all documents contained in SECTION 12: SCHEDULE CROSS-REFERENCES AND INCORPORATION BY REFERENCE

 All capitalized terms used in this Schedule shall have the meanings ascribed to them in the MSA, or as defined in Section 1 (Definitions) below.

-The Agency's Support Protocols page (https://clients.digiful.io/support) and Retainer Protocols page (https://clients.digiful.io/retainers) are incorporated by reference for all operational definitions relating to Support Levels, Emergency classifications, response time targets, and retainer administration procedures.
+The Agency's Support Protocols page and Retainer Protocols are also incorporated by reference for all operational definitions relating to Support Levels, Emergency classifications, response time targets, and retainer administration procedures.

 Precedence: In the event of any conflict between this Schedule and the Support Protocols or Retainer Protocols pages, this Schedule shall govern all commercial and legal rights and obligations, while the Support Protocols and Retainer Protocols pages shall govern day-to-day operational definitions and response targets.